hikaya-io/activity/README.md

 ## Modify the config file
 Edit database settings activity/settings/local.py as shown below.

 We will change the `ENGINE` parameter to the default value for postgres (although you can also user MySQL or Sqllite3 which is out-of-the-box supported by Django).
+We also need to add a default database name in the `NAME` option.

 Since postgres is the preferred database for this project, we have provided extra instructions to help you set it up.
 These can be viewed [here](#postgresql-help).